AndrewLester/NTPal/README.md

 # NTPal (Network Time Pal) &mdash; A Network Time Protocol System

 NTPal is an in-development, incomplete, and rough around the edges implementation of an NTP client/server process.
-It also supports NTP symmetric mode, like any good friend would.

 ## Code Credits